 By Peter Uduehi

-Commenting on the recent Toronto International Film Festival-featured documentary “Mali Blues”, Diawara says the film is an attestation that Mali’s youths were always on the right side of history as they chart their social aspirations in music, literature, painting, and other forms of art.
+Commenting on the recent Toronto International Film Festival-featured documentary “Mali Blues”, Diawara says the film is an attestation that Mali’s youths were always on the right side of history as they endeavour to realise their dreams in music, literature, painting, and other forms of art.

 Mali is one of Africa’s biggest contributors to the continent’s primal reputation as the citadel of modern music as well as the influential “five notes”, an artform responsible for much of syncopating heart-beat sound of music worldwide.
 It’s in the beat of jazz, pop, R&B, salsa, rock, and other modern genres.
 Prominent Mali musicians, accused of anti-Islamic lyrics and moral decadence by the rebel Islamist group Ansar-dine, took to their heels as many fled the country in 2014 for fear of their lives.
 African traditional music, the mainstay of the country’s social life and economy, was banned by the terrorist group in the areas of the country they had seized.
 In the ancient city of Timbuktu, Christian churches were burned and libraries and museums containing relics of important medieval African institutions and kingdoms (considered United Nations protected world heritage sites) were also put in jeopardy.
 But West African troops, with the help of the French army, flushed out the rebels and today do not present the kind of threat they once did.